GoogleCloudPlatform/healthcare/utilities/ingest/dataflow_kafka_to_fhirstore/README.md

 2. Create a GCS Archive and Error bucket.
 Refer to the following [link](https://cloud.google.com/storage/docs/creating-buckets) for more information on how to create a GCS bucket.
 3. Create a kafka producer and topic.
 Refer to the following [link](https://kafka.apache.org/quickstart) for more information on setting up standalone Kafka cluster,Kafka producer and topics.
 4. Create secrets using Google Cloud secret manager to store kafka server details, API key and secrets if using Confluent Kafka.
 Refer following [link](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets) for more information on creating secrets using Google Cloud Secret manager.
-5. Create a FHIR store using Healthcare API.
-Refer to the following [link](https://cloud.google.com/healthcare-api/docs/how-tos/fhir#healthcare-create-fhir-store-console) for more information on how to create a FHIR store and set up necessary permissions.
+5. Create a FHIR Store using Healthcare API.
+Refer to the following [link](https://cloud.google.com/healthcare-api/docs/how-tos/fhir#healthcare-create-fhir-store-console) for more information on how to create a FHIR Store and set up necessary permissions.
 6. Understand the FHIR Resources and types of FHIR resources.
 Refer to the following [link](https://build.fhir.org/ig/HL7/US-Core/) for more information on FHIR resources and different types of FHIR resources.

 # Step by Step workflow

-1. Create necessary GCS Bucket, kafka topic and FHIR store as mentioned in the Prerequisites section.
+1. Create necessary GCS Bucket, kafka topic and FHIR Store as mentioned in the Prerequisites section.

 2. We will use the following parameter values as an example,
     1. GCP Project: demo-project